-Your doctor will use antiseptic to clean the area at the opening of your urethra (tube that carries urine and semen to the tip of your penis).
+Your doctor will use antiseptic to clean the area at the opening of your urethra (tube that carries urine from your bladder).
 They may squeeze some local anaesthetic jelly into your urethra to help prevent infection and reduce discomfort.

 Your doctor will pass the cystoscope into your urethra.
-They will examine the lining and diameter of your urethra, and the valve that controls the flow of urine from your bladder.
+They may place a finger into your vagina while they place the cystoscope.
+Your doctor will examine the lining and diameter of your urethra, and the valve that controls the flow of urine from your bladder.
 You will feel as if you are passing urine.
 Try to relax your muscles, as you would do normally when you pass urine, as this will make it easier to move the cystoscope into your bladder.